SHARE Union Dues at Marlborough Hospital

 Q. Do dues go up?

 A. Yes, dues go up a little bit each January.
 The dues rates are set by our parent union, AFSCME, which is a national union with over a million members.
 The dues increase is based on the average increase in pay among AFSCME members.
 SHARE charges the lowest dues allowable by AFSCME.
-In 2020, the dues went up 0.12-0.25 cents.
 We find out how much they are going up in December each year.

 Q. What do SHARE Union dues pay for?